Human factors in diving equipment design: Vision

 Optical correction is another factor that is considered in mask and helmet design.
 Contact lenses can be worn under all types of masks and helmets.
 Regular spectacles can be worn in most helmets, but cannot be adjusted during the dive.
 Corrective lenses can be glued to the inside of half-masks and some full-face masks, but the distance from the eyes to the lenses may not be optimal, and some correction may be needed to compensate for the increased distance from the cornea to the lens.
 Bifocal arrangements are available, mostly for far-sightedness, and may be necessary with older divers to allow them to read their instruments.
 Defogging of bonded lenses is the same as for plain glass.
 Some dive computers have relatively large font displays, and adjustable brightness to suit the ambient lighting.

 An open circuit breathing apparatus produces exhalation gas bubbles at the exhaust ports.
 Free-flow systems produce the largest volumes, but the outlet can be behind the viewports so it does not obscure the diver's vision.
 Demand systems must have the second stage diaphragm and exhaust ports at approximately the same depth as the mouth and lungs to minimise work of breathing.
 To get consistent breathing effort for the range of postures the diver may need to assume, this is most practicable when the exhaust ports and valves are close to the mouth, so some form of ducting is required to direct the bubbles away from the viewports of helmet or mask.
 This generally diverts exhaust gases around the sides of the head, where they tend to be rather noisy as the bubbles rise past the ears.
 Closed circuit systems vent far less gas, which can be released behind the diver, and are significantly quieter.
 Diffuser systems have been tried, but have not been successful for open circuit equipment, though they have been used on rebreathers, where they improve stealth characteristics.

-The inside surface of the viewport of a mask or helmet tends to be prone to fogging, where tiny droplets of condensed water disperse light passing through the transparent material, blurring the view.
-Treating the inside surface with a defogging surfactant before the dive can reduce fogging.
-Fogging may occur anyway, and it must be possible to actively defog, either by rinsing with water or by blowing dry air over it until it is clear.
-There is no supply of dry air to a half-mask, but rinsing is easy and only momentarily interrupts breathing.
-A spitcock may be provided on standard helmets for rinsing.
-Demand helmets generally have a free-flow supply valve that directs dry air over the inside of the faceplate.
-Full-face masks may use either rinsing or free-flow, depending on whether they are intended primarily for scuba or surface-supply diving.